sst/guide/resources/serverless-framework-vs-sst.md

 ---
 layout: page
 title: Serverless Framework vs SST
-description: In this post we compare Serverless Framework with Serverless Stack Framework (SST).
+description: In this post we compare Serverless Framework with SST.
 We look at how to test your serverless apps locally in both the frameworks and how Live Lambda Development works in SST.
 ---

-In this post we compare [Serverless Framework](https://github.com/serverless/serverless) with [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}).
+In this post we compare [Serverless Framework](https://github.com/serverless/serverless) with [SST]({{ site.sst_github_repo }}).
 We'll also take a deeper look at what makes SST different.

 Let's start with some quick background.